mkdocstrings/mkdocstrings/docs/recipes.md

 With this, `__init__` modules will be documented and bound to the sections themselves, better reflecting our public API.

-!!! important
-    With the new Python handler, don't forget to hide submodules when documenting a module, otherwise they will show up in sections:

-    ```yaml title="mkdocs.yml" hl_lines="8"
-    plugins:
-    - mkdocstrings:
-        handlers:
-          python:
-            rendering:
-              show_submodules: no
-    ```

 ## Prevent selection of prompts and output in Python code blocks

 To prevent the selection of `>>>`, `...` and output in Python "Console" code blocks,